andrasq/node-qibl/README.md

 emitter, and the visitor is not called on them.
 The emitter does not throw, un-listened for errors are ignored.
 Errors accessing the top-level `dirname` are returned to the callback.

+### mkdir_p( dirname, callback(err) )

+Create the named directory, including all enclosing directories as necessary.
+It is not an error for the directory to already exist.

 ### walktree( tree, visitor(node[key], key, node, depth) )

 Recursively examine the properties of tree and call `visitor()` on each.  `tree` may be any